REMEDI4ALL/covid19/metadata.md

 ## Files
-- `Covid-Combo.parquet`: data file (table), where each row represents morphological features obtained from Cell Painting -> CellProfiler features, per cell -> Median-averaged features, per well.
+- `Covid-Combo.parquet.gzip`: data file (table), where each row represents morphological features obtained from Cell Painting -> CellProfiler features, per cell -> Median-averaged features, per well.
 First five columns contain metadata;
-- `id_to_name.txt`: two-column correspondence: `batch_id` -- compound name.
-Note that in the data file we only use `batch_id` as a unique identifier for each measurement;
+- `id_to_name.txt`: two-column correspondence {batch_id: compound name}.
+Note that in the data file we only use batch_id as a unique identifier for each measurement;
-- `Covid Combo.ipynb`: python notebook with analysis based on Mahalanobis distance, i.e., ranking of combinations based on the similarity between morphological profile of a cell treatead by some drug combination and an uninfected cell;
+- `Covid Combo.ipynb`: python notebook with analysis based on Mahalanobis distance, i.e., ranking of combinations based on the similarity between morphological profile of a cell treatead by some drug combination and uninfected cells;
 - `mahalanobis.py`: functions and utilities for `Covid Combo.ipynb`;
 - `requirements.txt`: python requirement for analysis code.

 ## Metadata columns
-In addition to the columns corresponding to morphological features from CellProfiler, the data file  has metadata columns.
-Below is the description of each metadata column:
+In addition to the columns corresponding to morphological features from CellProfiler, we have metadata columns:
-1. `batch_id`: unique identifier of each compound -- find the corresponding compound name in 'id_to_name.txt';
-2. `cmpd_conc`: compound concentration in the given drug combination, in micromoles;
-3. `type`: {'treated', 'infected', 'uninfected'}, i.e., drug combination, DMSO, or healthy, respectively;
+1. `type`: {'treated', 'infected', 'uninfected'}, i.e., drug (either combination or single control), DMSO, and healthy, respectively;
-4. `pair_batch_id`: batch id of another drug compound in the given combination.
-If not a combination (i.e., single antiviral drug, uninfected, or DMSO), then `pair_batch_id`='single';
-5. `combo_id`: enumeration of unique drug combinations.
-If not a drug combination, then `combo_id`=-1.
+2. `batch_id`: unique identifier of the first drug in the given combination (find the corresponding compound name in